 We know people may not be able to respond immediately, so we will make it clear that they will not be penalised for any delay as a result of the outbreak, although interest will still apply on any unpaid tax.

 It will be difficult for us to identify all customers severely affected and we may not always get this right, but we will consider individual circumstances when taxpayers share these with us.

 One of our vital roles is to make sure that businesses who pay the right tax aren’t disadvantaged or undercut by competitors cheating the system, or who make errors and pay less tax as a result.
 This is particularly important as those businesses try to adapt and recover from the impact of the pandemic.

-It is vital that we continue to take robust action to protect customers and the tax system from harm, so we will continue to prioritise tackling fraud and other tax crime, and open enquiries into customers who can engage.
+It is vital that we continue to take robust action to protect customers and the tax system from harm, so we will continue to prioritise tackling fraud and other tax crime.

-As the UK begins to emerge from COVID-19, we are taking a compassionate and common-sense approach to dealing with people with tax debts and those who are concerned about their ability to meet tax obligations.
+We are continuing to take a compassionate and common-sense approach to dealing with customers with tax debts and those who are concerned about their ability to meet their tax obligations.

 We do not want people to worry: we are always ready to help those who want to settle their affairs, and we will be understanding and sympathetic.
 If customers are worried about payment, they should call the dedicated Payment Support Service as soon as possible.